salixzs/RestClient/README.md

 # Salix.RestClient

+Wrapper around IHttpClientFactory HttpClient in System.Net.Http (Core 3+) to provide easier access to RESTful APIs from backend .Net code.\
-Wrapper for RESTful service (WebAPI) client, using IHttpClientFactory in ASP.NET framework.
-Package provides abstract base classes for any of 3 usage types - with Factory, Named client/factory and Typed client to be used to implement your own REST service HttpClient.\
+Package provides abstract base class for any of 3 usage types - with Factory, Named client/factory and Typed client to be used to implement your own REST service HttpClient.\
 Included HttpClient extensions - shortcuts to do  GET, POST, PUT, PATCH and DELETE operations with variety of parameters.\
-Operations can return raw `HttpResponseMessage` or directly deserialized typed data object.
+Operations can return raw `HttpResponseMessage` or directly deserialized - typed data object.
 Internally it uses Json.Net (default) which can be switched to use `System.Text.Json` deserializer.
 As parameters you can supply path variables and/or query parameters in addition to data content.
 These are wrapped into own managing objects to simplify their usage.\
 Example: